blakepennington97/TERM/index.md

-# TERM: A Telemedicine app for nurses seeking to empower rural moms.
+# _A Telemedicine app for nurses seeking to empower rural moms._

 ## Project Goals